Bernardoend/Bernardoend/README.md

 - 👋 Hi, I’m @Bernardoend
 - 👀 I’m interested in Front-End development
-- 🌱 I’m currently learning at Senai
+- 🌱 I’m currently learning at Senai-Agrochá
 - 💞️ I’m looking to collaborate on inicial tests and private projects
 - 📫 How to reach me https://www.instagram.com/z_berno/